-

 It’s no secret that older games are increasingly harder to get into, especially as support for them on modern systems continues to dwindle down and the more steps you have to take to get them to work properly continues to rise.
 Then, once you get the game running, you are taken aback by the graphics after being used to playing the latest AAA games and immediately go hunting for mods to enhance the graphics and experience to help you enjoy your time.
 Or maybe you literally have no idea how to play the game, but enjoy it enough to learn more about getting better.
 Well, here is some basic info to hopefully make all of that easier when it comes to Jedi Academy.

-This game is turning 20 years old this year, and it is still one of the greatest Star Wars games of all time with an active modding and player community.
-Here are the basics of getting started with Star Wars Jedi Knight Jedi Academy in 2023.
+This game is over 20 years old now, and it is still one of the greatest Star Wars games of all time with an active modding and player community.
+Here are the basics of getting started with Star Wars Jedi Knight Jedi Academy.

 Of course we have to start with where to find the game.
 You can find Jedi Academy on the major digital stores like Steam, GOG.com, or even Amazon Games.
 We recommend the GOG.com version the most since it is DRM-free, which means you don’t need an account to install and play it and you keep the offline installer forever.
 If you prefer to have all your games in Steam though, there’s nothing wrong with that either.
 You can also find the original CD-ROM if you really want to go old school.
 Just keep in mind you’d have to have the disc in the optical drive at all times unless you install the community patches that I’m about to cover.